A new transport distance and its associated Ricci curvature of hypergraphs: Further Problems

 \begin{curvshape} Recall that we defined $\tkxy$ in \autoref{with h} in the form $\liminf$, does this limit exist?
 To this end, we need to examine the shape of $\tkaxy$ on $[0,1]$ as studied in \cite{BCLMP,CK} for $W_1$.
 However, as described in \autoref{conj}, the global concavity of $\tkaxy$ is lost and we expect it to be a piecewise convex function.
 We need a finer analysis of transports between random walks and \autoref{trans path} would provide a clue. \end{curvshape}

 \begin{long-scale} By the consolidating property of the transport distance $W_h$, there may be some new and interesting significance in the curvature between vertices that are not adjacent.
-It would be worthwhile to consider this problem for graphs as well, since this is a unique property of $W_h$. \end{long-scale}
+It would be worthwhile to consider this problem for graphs as well, since this is a unique property of $W_h$.
+Furthermore, the transport path by $W_h$ between the different clusters is expected to include ``bridges'' connecting these clusters.
+In this sense, $W_h$ could be useful for community detection. \end{long-scale}

 \begin{how} Most of our estimates are in terms of $h^\prime(0)$ and $h^\prime(1)$.
 It would be worthwhile considering if we can distinguish the roles of $h^\prime(0)$ and $h^\prime(1)$ more clearly.
 In the hypothesis $h^\prime(0)\in(0,\infty)$, on one hand, $h^\prime(0)>0$ is natural for avoiding the null cost $h\equiv0$.
 On the other hand, $h^\prime(0)<\infty$ is necessary only in the estimates using $h^\prime(0)$, such as some calculations of the curvature $\tkxy$ in \autoref{Examples}.
 For those not including $h^\prime(0)$ like \autoref{BM}, we do not need to assume $h^\prime(0)<\infty$ and, e.g., the power functions $h(\lambda)=\lambda^a$ $(a\in(0,1))$ can be employed. \end{how}